 Narrowing Your Focus

-Because the base URL of UMC's website is http://uwf.edu/offices/marketing/, we can use "/marketing" in the search bar and the search results will return the UMC homepage and every page underneath that has that "/marketing" string in its address.
+Because the base URL of IC's website was http://uwf.edu/offices/marketing/, we could use "/marketing" in the search bar and the search results will return the IC homepage and every page underneath that has that "/marketing" string in its address.
 This can go as narrow as you like down to a single page.
 For example, to look at our Web Training Programs page, we would place "/marketing/web-services/web-training" in the search bar.

 Also take note of the the bottom right corner of your screen, where you can ask Analytics to display more than 10 results at a time to get a full picture of your site on one single page.